gramineproject/gramine/Documentation/devel/coding-style.rst

    implementation details in comments within a |~| function.
 Only tricky or unintuitive code should be commented.

 #.
+Inline comments should be separated from code (or macros) with one space.

+#.
 Magic numbers (e.g. buffer sizes) shouldn’t be hardcoded in the
    implementation.
 Use ``#define``.